-Join Atlas Obscura for a guided visit to the workshop of one of the most cunning minds in the art of magic, and meet his most celebrated creation.
+Join Atlas Obscura Society Los Angeles for a guided visit to the workshop of one of the most intriguing minds in the art of magic, and meet his most celebrated creation.

 John Gaughan is an expert conjurer who prefers to remain behind the scenes.
-Rarely seen on the stage, he is the mastermind behind many of the most acclaimed magic illusions of our time—Siegfried & Roy, David Copperfield, and Criss Angel are just a small sample of his exclusive clientele; he has also consulted for Jim Morrison, Elton John, and Michael Jackson; his work has been featured in LA Weekly, The New York Times, and by the BBC, just to mention a few.
+Rarely seen on the stage, he is the mastermind behind many of the most acclaimed magic illusions of our time—Siegfried & Roy, David Copperfield, and Criss Angel are just a small sample of his exclusive clientele.
+He has also consulted for Jim Morrison, Elton John, and Michael Jackson, and his work has been featured in LA Weekly and The New York Times and by the BBC, just to mention a few.

 In 1770, Wolfgang von Kempelen conceived the Turk, a “thinking machine” that took the world by surprise.
 The Automaton Chess Player delighted members of the royalty in Europe and mesmerized multitudes in America, gaining admirers and detractors around the world—many accused him of being a hoax.
 In 1854 the Turk burned in a fire.
 The world wouldn’t see him again for over a century, until John Gaughan brought him back to life.

-In this Atlas Obscura adventure, John opens the doors of his workshop and invites us to take a look at his private collection.
-Join us to discover some of the Turk's closely guarded secrets.
+For this exclusive Atlas Obscura Society adventure, John opens the doors of his workshop—at night—and invites us to take a look at his private collection and discover some of the Turk's most closely guarded secrets.

 - Street parking and limited parking at the property are available.